Democrats Fear Losing U.S. House Special Election In Southern California

 Pandemic reshapes campaigning

 It's hard to overstate how profoundly things have changed since California's March primary.
-Garcia and Smith's campaigns are suddenly playing out on Zoom instead of neighbors' doorsteps.
+Garcia's and Smith's campaigns are suddenly playing out on Zoom instead of neighbors' doorsteps.
 Instead of an in-person debate, they took part in an online candidate forum.

 The candidates have had to shift policy gears as well.
 Issues like health care and the economy have taken on new importance.